corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 2.0.0 Update mod for Stellaris version 3.1.1 "Lem"
     * Remove district overrides - now much more compatible with other mods!
     * Update `col_mac_factory` override
+    * Update Malfunctioning Replicator Bay blocker to also block the free Roboticist job

 ## Source Code